tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/online-offline.md

 ## Guardrails

+* Segments shared from Experience Platform to Audience Manager are shared within minutes of segment realization - whether via the streaming or batch evaluation method.
+There is an initial segment configuration sync between AEP and AAM of ~4 hours for the AEP segment memberships to begin to be realized in AAM profiles.
+Once in the AAM profiles, the AEP segment memberships are available for same page personalization through Adobe Target.
+* Note that for segment realizations that occur within the 4 hour segment configuration sync between AEP and AAM, these segment realizations will be realized into AAM on the subsequent batch segment job as "existing" segments.
+* Batch segment sharing from AEP – once per day or manually initiated via API.
+Once these segment memberships are realized they are shared to AAM within minutes and available for same/next page personalization in Target.
+* Streaming segmentation is realized within ~ p95 5min.
+Once these segment realizations occur they are shared to AAM within minutes and available for same/next page personalization in Target.
 * By default the segment sharing service allows a maximum of 75 audiences to be shared for each Adobe Analytics report suite.
 If the customer has an Audience Manager license, there is no limit on the number of audiences that can be shared between Adobe Analytics and Adobe Target or Audience Manager and Adobe Target.
-* Batch segment sharing – once per day or manually initiated via API.
-* Shared segments available in Adobe Target for next hit/page personalization.
-* Segments shared from Experience Platform to Audience Manager are shared within minutes of segment realization - whether via the streaming or batch evaluation method.
-There is an initial segment configuration sync between AEP and AAM once the segment is initially created, after ~4 hours the AEP segment memberships can begin to be realized in AAM profiles.

 ## Implementation Prerequisites